Find Trade Colleges

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Are There Job Opportunities for Telecommunications Equipment Installers and Repairers?
+Job Outlook for Telecommunications Equipment Installers and Repairers

 In 2016, there was an estimated number of 237,600 jobs in the United States for Telecommunications Equipment Installer or Repairer.
 There is little to no growth in job opportunities for Telecommunications Equipment Installer or Repairer.
-There will be an estimated 21,900 positions for Telecommunications Equipment Installer or Repairer per year.
+The BLS estimates 21,900 yearly job openings in this field.

 undefined